Sleep Apnea Claremont, CA

 What foods cause sleep apnea?

 Foods that are high in fat and dairy can make sleep apnea worse.
 For example, foods high in fat and dairy produce excess mucus in the body.
 This extra mucus can block airways at night.
-Weight gain from overindulging in foods high in fat and cholesterol can also cause sleep apnea.
+Weight gain from foods high in fat and cholesterol can also cause sleep apnea.

 How many apneas per hour is severe?